Scientific Underpinnings for Phonics Programs

 Lyon, G. R. 1995A.
 Toward a definition of dyslexia.
 In Annals of Dyslexia, 40, pp. 3-27.

 Lyon, G. R. 1996.
-The state of Research. in Learning Disabilities; Lifelong Issues. eds.
+The state of Research.
+In Learning Disabilities; Lifelong Issues.
+Eds.
 Cramer, Shirley and Ellis.
 Baltimore: Brookes Publishing.

 Lyon, G. R. 1997.
 Progress and promise in research in L.D.
 Learning Disabilities.
 Vol.8 No.1 p.1-6.